Running With a Stroller: 13 Tips + Safety Guide For Parents

 • Money

-• A phone with a topped up battery
+• A phone with a full battery

 You should probably leave the headphones at home – unless you’re listening to a quiet podcast in one ear, it’s likely that listening to anything while running with a stroller might distract you, cause you to tune out of your environment, or not hear your baby when it needs some attention!